Resend as a WordPress SMTP Server

 FluentSMTP supports Resend via its generic-API connection type.
 Setup is more manual than WP Mail SMTP’s guided flow but is fully functional and free.

 Generic SMTP through any mailer plugin (Post SMTP, Easy WP SMTP, the bundled SMTP support in any forms plugin).
 Use the SMTP settings above with resend as the username and your API key as the password.
+This is the path for operators who already have a mailer they trust and just need to point it somewhere.

 Webhooks and event logging

-Resend publishes a webhook event stream for delivered, opened, clicked, bounced, complained, and failed events (plus eleven other event types covering domain and contact lifecycle changes that are not relevant to a WordPress operator).
+Resend publishes a webhook event stream for delivered, opened, clicked, bounced, complained, and failed events (plus other event types covering domain and contact lifecycle changes that are not relevant to a typical WordPress operator).
 Webhooks are configured per-domain in the Resend dashboard with an HTTP endpoint URL and an event-filter list.
 The payload is JSON with type, created_at, and data fields, plus an svix-id header for deduplication; Resend retries failed deliveries on a fixed schedule of 5 seconds, 5 minutes, 30 minutes, 2 hours, 5 hours, and 10 hours before giving up.

 For a WordPress operator who wants delivery events logged into the site’s database, the practical paths are three.
-The simplest is to skip webhooks entirely and hook into WordPress’s wp_mail_succeeded and wp_mail_failed action hooks at send time, which gives you a per-send record without any external dependency; this misses bounce and complaint events (which arrive asynchronously), but it covers the most common operator need of “did the send leave WordPress without error”.
-The second is to register a custom REST endpoint at wp-json/<namespace>/<route> that accepts Resend’s POST callbacks and writes them to a custom table or post type; this is a few dozen lines of plugin code and gives full visibility into the async events.
-The third is to point Resend’s webhook URL at an external service (a Cloudflare Worker, an AWS Lambda, an n8n or Zapier flow) that handles persistence outside WordPress and surfaces the data to the site through the REST API or a dashboard widget; this is the right shape for higher-volume operations where webhook handling inside WordPress would compete for PHP-worker capacity.
+The simplest is to skip webhooks entirely and hook into WordPress’s wp_mail_succeeded and wp_mail_failed action hooks at send time, which gives a per-send record without any external dependency; this misses bounce and complaint events (which arrive asynchronously), but it covers the most common operator need of “did the send leave WordPress without error”.
+The second is to register a custom REST endpoint at wp-json/<namespace>/<route> that accepts Resend’s POST callbacks and writes them to a custom table or post type; this is a few dozen lines of plugin code and captures the async events.
+The third is to point Resend’s webhook URL at an external service (a Cloudflare Worker, an AWS Lambda, an n8n or Zapier flow) that handles persistence outside WordPress and exposes the data to the site through the REST API or a dashboard widget; this is the right shape for higher-volume operations where webhook handling inside WordPress would compete for PHP-worker capacity.

 The mainstream mailer plugins do not currently include an inbound webhook listener for sending-service delivery events.
 WP Mail SMTP’s webhook feature is an outbound failure-alert channel (you point it at an alerting endpoint, and it fires when a send fails); FluentSMTP’s notification settings have the same shape.
 Neither is the receive-side primitive the Resend webhook stream needs.

-For operators who need guaranteed delivery-event records for compliance or audit, the architecturally correct primitive is not the webhook stream at all but Resend’s email-detail API, which accepts the message ID returned at send and returns the message’s lifecycle events on demand.
+For operators who need guaranteed delivery-event records for compliance or audit, the correct primitive is not the webhook stream at all but Resend’s email-detail API, which accepts the message ID returned at send and returns the message’s lifecycle events on demand.
 Webhooks are fire-and-forget; the API endpoint is the system of record.

 Verdict